kubevela/kubevela.github.io/docs/case-studies/gitops.md

 The structure of the config repository looks below:

-* The `clusters/` contains the KubeVela config in cluster.
-Users need to apply the files in this directory to cluster manually, KubeVela will then watch the repository and update the cluster.
+* The `clusters/` contains the GitOps config.
+It will command KubeVela to watch the specified repo and apply latest changes.
-* The `apps/` contains the configuration of the applicatiThe files will be watched by `app.yaml` in `clusters/`.on.
+* The `apps/` contains the Application yaml for deploying the user-facing app.
-* The `infrastructure/` contains some infrastructure tools, such as MySQL database.
-The files will be watched by `infra.yaml` in `clusters/`.
+* The `infrastructure/` contains infrastructure tools, i.e. MySQL database.

 ```shell
 ├── apps